Jarnster/VyConnect/README.md

 # VyConnect - VyOS Multi-Router UI Controller

-VyConnect is an open-source web interface for managing multiple VyOS routers via the official VyOS REST API.
+VyConnect is an open-source web interface for managing multiple VyOS routers via the official VyOS REST API instead of SSH ensuring safe connectivity without compromising on security.
 It provides a centralized way to configure and monitor multiple VyOS routers, with features for NAT, firewalls, interfaces, logging, performance monitoring, and more.
 The project aims to simplify multi-router management, providing a more integrated and user-friendly approach than managing routers individually via CLI.

 ---